NativeScript/nativescript-sdk-examples-js/app/ui/text-field/text-field-binding/article.md

-This example shows how to bind TextView `text`, `hint` and `editable` properties as well as how to handle the text change.
+This example shows how to bind TextField `text`, `hint` and `secure` properties as well as how to handle the text change.

 XML
 <snippet id='textfield-xml-binding'/>